4F71/PromptWave/README.md

 ## 🌐 EN Description

 ### Overview
+PromptWave merges **prompt engineering** with **vibe coding** — a creative approach to transforming written intent into expressive, atmospheric sound.
+This project goes beyond traditional code-based generation, focusing on emotional flow and sonic storytelling through prompts.

-PromptWave generates audio from text-based AI prompts using **prompt engineering**.
-It provides a modular, user-friendly Python system for creative audio generation.
+It provides a modular, user-friendly Python system for creative audio generation and experimentation.

+---

 ### Libraries Used
 - `numpy` — Numerical computation and signal processing